Denoising Diffusion Variational Inference: Diffusion Models as Expressive Variational Posteriors: Introduction

 Our work expands upon existing diffusion-based approximate inference methods \cite{berner2022optimal, zhang2021path, vargas2023denoising, zhang2023diffusion, richter2023improved, sendera2024diffusion, akhound2024iterated} that focus on the task of drawing samples from unnormalized distributions $\tilde p(\bz)$ and estimating the partition function $Z = \int_\bz \tilde p(\bz) d\bz$.
 While these methods are applicable in our setting---we set the unnormalized $\tilde p(\bz)$ to $p_\theta(\bx,\bz)$ such that $Z = p_\theta(\bx)$---they do not make use of characteristics of $p_\theta$ that are common in many types of models (VAEs, Bayes networks, etc.), namely the factorization $p_\theta(\bx|\bz)p_\theta(\bz)$ and efficient sampling.
 We find that leveraging these properties yields simpler algorithms that avoid backpropagating through a sampling process, and that are fast enough to perform learning in addition to inference.

-Specifically, we propose denoising diffusion variational inference (DDVI), an approximate inference algorithm defined by a class of approximate posterior distribution based on diffusion as well as a learning objective inspired by the wake-sleep algorithm \citep{hinton1995wake} that can be interpreted as a regularized variational inference.
+Specifically, we propose denoising diffusion variational inference (DDVI), an approximate inference algorithm defined by a class of approximate posterior distribution based on diffusion and a learning objective inspired by the wake-sleep algorithm \citep{hinton1995wake} that implements regularized variational inference.
 We also derive extensions of our method to semi-supervised learning and clustering.

 Our method is easy to implement (it fits a regularized extension of the ELBO), is compatible with black-box variational inference, and outperforms alternative classes of approximate posteriors based on normalizing flows or adversarial networks.

 We evaluate DDVI on synthetic benchmarks and on a real problem in biological data analysis---inferring human ancestry from genetic data.
-Our method outperforms strong baselines on the Thousand Genomes dataset \citep{siva20081000} and learns a low-dimensional latent space that preserves biologically meaningful structure \citep{haghverdi2015diffusion}.
+Our method outperforms strong baselines on 1000 Genomes dataset \citep{siva20081000} and learns a low-dimensional latent space that preserves biologically meaningful structure \citep{haghverdi2015diffusion}.

 \paragraph{Contributions.} In summary, this work introduces denoising diffusion variational inference, an approximate inference algorithm defined by two components: a class of approximate posteriors $q(\bz|\bx)$ parameterized by diffusion, and a lower bound on the marginal likelihood inspired by wake-sleep.
 We complement DDVI with extensions to semi-supervised learning and clustering.
 Our method is especially suited for probabilistic programming, representation learning, and dimensionality reduction, where it outperforms alternative methods based on normalizing flows and adversarial training.